andrefetch/andrefetch/README.md

 ## Hi There! 👋

-My name is Andre Nunes da Silva, a Software Engineering Major @ Drexel University
+My name is Andre Nunes da Silva, I'm a Software Engineering Major @ Drexel University

 I am focusing on creating backend web development systems that are maintainable and scalable.